stentorium/stentor/api/reviews/stentor-models.api.md

 // Warning: (ae-missing-release-tag) "PermissionRequest" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
 //
 // @public (undocumented)
-export interface PermissionRequest extends BaseRequest {
+interface PermissionRequest_2 extends BaseRequest {
     // (undocumented)
     granted: boolean;
     // (undocumented)